AleksandrHovhannisyan/aleksandrhovhannisyan.com/README.md

 # aleksandrhovhannisyan.github.io

-> My little corner of the internet.
+Welcome to my little corner of the internet!

-Welcome to my site! 👋

 What originally began as a single-page portfolio built with HTML5, CSS, and JavaScript was eventually moved to Jekyll for blogging purposes and maintainability.
 While building things with vanilla HTML and CSS was a great learning experience and a fun way to get my hands dirty, it was definitely not going to be maintainable in the long run.
 (Note that this repo is still active.)